hyperledger/indy-node/docs/start-nodes.md

         - master version: `pip install indy-node-dev`
         - stable version: `pip install indy-node`
 2. Initialize Node to be included into the Network
+    - set Network name in config file
+        - the location of the config depends on how a Node was installed.
+It's usually inside `/etc/indy` for Ubuntu.
+        - the following needs to be added: `NETWORK_NAME={network_name}` where {network_name} matches the one in genesis transaction files above
     - generate keys
         - ed25519 transport keys (used by ZMQ for Node-to-Node and Node-to-Client communication)
         - BLS keys for BLS multi-signature and state proofs support